devops329/devops/instruction/syntheticTesting/syntheticTesting.md

    ![Test run](testRun.png)

-1. Press the `Submit` button.
+1. Press the `Save` button.

 ## Viewing the results

-It will take a few seconds for the results of your test to start recording.
+It will take a few minutes for the results of your test to start recording.
 Once they do, you will see the summary displayed.

 ![Check summary](checkSummary.png)